Learn How to Stop Wage Garnishment in Utah

 What You Can Do to Stop Wage Garnishment

 We all make financial mistakes, so once you’ve accepted that, you should put aside any feelings of guilt or remorse and fight these companies with tactics from their own game plan.
 Most creditors are willing to work with debtors to find a solution to help them get back on track and repay their debts.
 If you are falling behind on payments to a creditor it is generally in your best interest to communicate with the creditor and attempt to restructure the debt or negotiate a payment arrangement.
 Do not ignore notices from a creditor.
 It is in the best interest for both parties to find a reasonable repayment plan before your account becomes seriously delinquent.
 Most creditors will make several attempts to contact you to establish a repayment arrangement prior to charging off the account and sending it to collections.
 Even if your debt is charged off by the creditor and it is sent to collections, you can still negotiate a payment arrangement.
 In fact, many collection agencies will establish a payment plan so they do not have to escalate the collection process.
 You may want to consider Consumer Credit Counseling services or retaining a debt settlement company if you have several delinquent debts.
 However, it is important that you do research prior to using these options.
 One of the best ways to stop wage garnishment is to file for bankruptcy.
-Bankruptcy not only stop wage garnishment, it can also eliminate certain debts.
+Bankruptcy not only stops wage garnishment, it can also eliminate certain debts.
 Additionally, filing for bankruptcy stops creditors from harassing you or your employer.
 For individuals, there are two different options to file for bankruptcy, either a Chapter 7 Bankruptcy or a Chapter 13 bankruptcy.
-With a Chapter 7 bankruptcy the debtor, the person filing for the bankruptcy, can completely eliminate certain types of debts like credit card debts and hospital debts.
-Under a Chapter 7 bankruptcy and must use the Chapter 13 bankruptcy where the courts can reduce the overall monthly payments into one low manageable payment, while eliminating the unsecured debts.
-A Chapter 13 bankruptcy applies to people who make considerably more than someone filing for Chapter 7.
-They are still eligible to have their debt payments reduced and consolidated into one low manageable payment, but they aren’t eligible for debt elimination.
+With a Chapter 7 bankruptcy the debtor, the person filing for bankruptcy, can completely eliminate certain types of debts like credit card debts and hospital debts.
+Not everyone can qualify for a Chapter 7 bankruptcy and must use the Chapter 13 bankruptcy where the courts can reduce overall monthly payments into one low manageable payment, while eliminating some unsecured debts.
+A Chapter 13 bankruptcy applies to people who have more income and assets than someone filing for Chapter 7.
+They are still eligible to have their debt payments reduced and consolidated into one low manageable payment, but they are not necessarily eligible for debt elimination.
 Secured debts are debts with some type of asset pledged as a security for the debt like cars and homes.
 The Chapter 13 helps debtors retain their assets and establish a payment plan under the protection of the bankruptcy laws.
 A Chapter 13 payment plan can be the most effective and economical way to repay your debts.
 Start Fresh Utah can help you determine whether a bankruptcy is a solution that feels right for you.
 Start Fresh Utah can assist you with you bankruptcy options.

 Utah State Wage Garnishment Protections

-Although Utah state has established what they consider protections against excessive wage garnishment.
+Utah state has established what they consider protections against excessive wage garnishment.
 These protections are ineffective, and they reflect the power of corporate lobbyists rather than concerned governance.
 According to 15 U.S.C. §1673, Utah Code 70C-7-103, and Rule 64D of the Utah Rules of Civil Procedure, creditors can collect up to 25% of a person’s wages per week.
 The statutes will not allow creditors to collect, on a weekly basis, over 30 times the minimum wage.
-The Federal minimum wage is currently $7.25, so that means that they prohibit weekly garnishments exceeding $217.50 or $870 a month.
+The Federal minimum wage is currently $7.25, so that means that a creditor is prohibited from weekly garnishments exceeding $217.50 or $870 a month.
 This is akin to being given the liberty to choose between which type of execution you would prefer.
 None of the options are preferable.
 Here’s another example of why you need to fight for your rights as a consumer.
 Utah state has made it possible for a creditor to garnish up to 25% of your income after all of the Utah taxes have been deducted first.
 They’re not allowing for the garnishment first, followed by state taxes.
-This option would have decreased their revenues, and we all know that it would really be unfair for the state government to try and live off of less revenues.
-If you are experiencing creditor harassment or wage garnishment, let Start Fresh Utah help.
+This option would have decreased their revenues, and we all know that it would really be unfair for the state government to try and live off of less revenue.
+If you are experiencing creditor harassment or are threatened with wage garnishment, let Start Fresh Utah help.
 We can provide you with debt relief and help you to get a fresh start in life.
 Just give us five minutes of your time.